Aryan Guard: Origin

 The Aryan Guard did not gain significant media attention until 2007, when members began a flyering campaign targeting immigrants.
 Some of these flyers were surreptitiously placed in the free Calgary arts and culture newspaper Fast Forward Weekly by Aryan Guard members.
 The Friends of the Simon Wiesenthal Center for Holocaust Studies suspect that the individual responsible for the flyers may be Bill Noble, a neo-Nazi well known to law enforcement for his online racist activism, who had previously been charged under Section 319 of the Canadian Criminal Code for "wilful promotion of hatred".
 The Aryan Guard's website is registered in Noble's name.

-At a human rights panel discussion at the Glenbow Museum on August 14, 2007, the topic of the Aryan Guard was discussed.
-Although the flyers were deemed "racially charged" and "disturbing", Inspector Bob Couture of the Calgary Police Service, a speaker on the panel, stated that "there was not enough basis to take action against the group".
+At a human rights panel discussion at the Glenbow Museum on August 14, 2007, the topic of the Aryan Guard was discussed by members.
+Although the flyers were deemed "racially charged", "disturbing", and "outright vile", Inspector Bob Couture of the Calgary Police Service, a speaker on the panel, stated that "there was not enough basis to take action against the group".